Dangerdrive/LITEFY42/README.md

 Let It Theme Evince For You.

-If you are not sudo user, you may experience troubles with Document Viewer (Evince) when you try to change the theme.
-This script will help you to "change"/"fix" the theme of Evince applying an installed theme.
+If you are not sudo user, you may experience troubles with Document Viewer (Evince) when you try apply a user-installed the theme.
+This script will help you to "change"/"fix" the theme of Evince creating a script that applies a root theme, and setting it as default application for .pdf files.

 ## Usage